 - Verify your account by entering your student ID number.

-To register, you’ll need to enter your name, email address, birth date, Blue Cross Member ID number, and student ID number.
+To register, you’ll need to enter your name, cell phone number or email address, birth date, Blue Cross Member ID number, and student ID number.

-Important: Beginning 2020, Harvard Students will no longer be sent Blue Cross Medical ID cards.
+Important: Harvard Students won't be sent Blue Cross Medical ID cards.
 You can access your card number by using the bluecrossma.org website, the myblue app or by accessing it online through your student account at student.huhs.harvard.edu.

 A one-time, secure process ensures that only identified Blue Cross Blue Shield of Massachusetts members can access their account.